Travel and trade with horses between countries

 The requirements on tests and analyses vary depending on which diseases are present in the country from which the horse is being transported.
 In order to find out what applies in any given case, you need to find out which sanitary group the country or the zone, from which the horse comes, is in.
 The countries and zones from which you may bring in animals are listed in the EU regulation.

-You may only bring in animals from countries outside the EU via an approved border control post in Sweden or in another EU country.
+You may only bring in animals from countries outside the EU via an approved border control post.
+Sweden do not have a border control station, so animals must be imported via another EU country.

 When you bring in animals, you must notify the border control veterinarian at least one working day in advance of arrival to the border control post.
 You must also report the animals to the border control post in the Trace system via a CHED (Common Health Entry Document).
 The person who creates the CHED can be a private person, a company importing the animals, or a company in charge of organisation of shipping.